Plant Goals Glossary + Care Tips

 How To Water Thoroughly

-Using lukewarm water, slowly pour water in a circular motion, starting at the centre and moving to the outside.
+Using lukewarm to cold water, slowly pour water in a circular motion, starting at the centre and moving to the outside.
 Keep going until you see water flowing freely from the drainage holes in the bottom of your pot.
 Set your plant somewhere to drain then place it back where it lives.
 If you are watering it in place (ie. where it sits in your house) be sure to empty the tray or potcover that it is draining into so it never sits in standing water.